Audience mode

 Manual activation:

-The ”On load & URL change” works great most of the time but sometimes it takes a while after the URL has changed until the new content is loaded.
-Then it might be better to make a callback to SiteGainer from the app when new content is loaded and Audience should be checked again.
+The ”On load & URL change” might work but often it takes a while after the URL has changed until the new content is loaded.
+Then it might be better to make a callback to let the Symplify script when new content is loaded and Audience should be (re-)evaluated.
 This is done by calling symplify.newPage(); when content is changed on the site.
-This callback should be placed at the same spot you probably added the event push for Google Analytics that tracks Page Visits.

 Was this article helpful?